 It would be the beginning of not just a glittering career for the singer, but also an inimitable one.
 Rock and roll stars have come and gone – plenty of them – but nobody has ever done it quite like Little Richard.
 In fact, the only person to come close to matching his distinctive blend of androgynous sex appeal and down and dirty blues was Prince.

-It is no surprise then that soon after Prince passed away this year, whispers started to circulate about the health of this godfather of the genre.
+It is no surprise then that soon after Prince passed, whispers started to circulate about the health of this godfather of the genre.
 At an impressive 83 years of age, Little Richard has outlived many of his contemporaries and several of the legends that he inspired.
 He doesn’t make public appearances very often these days, but he continues to play; mostly for his own pleasure.

 Rumors of his death brought out that famously spiky personality in May and he clapped back with an announcement that he may ‘have had hip surgery,’ but he’s still singing and walking around.
 According to friends and relatives, he was actually very shocked at the unexpected passing of Prince, whom he considered to be a ‘creative genius.’
 If one thing is for sure, it’s that alive or dead, Little Richard will never be replaced.
 He’s the kind of musician who only comes along once in a lifetime.
 He’s a David Bowie, a Prince, a Freddie Mercury.